bpesquet/ainotes/README.md

 - [Jupyter Book](https://jupyterbook.org) to generate a static website from the notebooks;
 - A [GitHub Action](.github/workflows/deploy.yaml) to implement [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and publish the website to [GitHub Pages](https://pages.github.com/) after each code push.

-When teaching, I run the notebooks locally and use [RISE](https://rise.readthedocs.io) to showcase them as live [reveal.js](https://revealjs.com)-based presentations.
+When teaching, I run the notebooks in a local Jupyter server and use [RISE](https://rise.readthedocs.io) to showcase them as live [reveal.js](https://revealjs.com)-based presentations.

-## Usage
+## Development notes

 Once a new `.ipynb` is created in the `docs/` folder, it is automagically paired with a `.py` file by the same name in the `src/` folder.
 Afterwards, all updates to either file will be reflected into the other.
 This is configured in the [pyproject.toml](pyproject.toml) file.

 The `.ipynb` files are still versioned in order to show their output online, and access them from cloud execution platforms like [Google Colaboratory](https://colab.research.google.com/).

 Here are some useful commands for running this project: